KeYProject/key/system/resources/de/uka/ilkd/key/java/JavaRedux/README.txt

 All files in this subdirectory have been created using the "Stubmaker" tool (de.uka.ilkd.stubmaker)

-The generated classed correspond to the API provided by SUN's jdk version 1.6.
+The generated classed correspond to the API provided by SUN's JDK version 1.6.
+The JAR file to extract from is named rt.jar and can typically be found at /usr/lib/jvm/java-6-sun-1.6.0.26/jre/lib/rt.jar

 In addition some stubs of JUnit classes are included as far as they are needed for test generation.